 The Queensland Government's independent consultation is separate to the ASF Consortium's consultation and communications about its proposed Integrated Resort Development on The Spit.
 The Queensland Government has not received a detailed proposal from ASF Consortium and the results of the consultation program will inform the next steps in the Queensland Government's discussions with ASF Consortium.
 The Gold Coast City Plan 2016 will be considered as part of the process.

 No final decision on an Integrated Resort Development has been made.
-The community is being consulted about how an Integrated Resort Development on The Spit could best benefit the Gold Coast and the broader community.
+The community has been consulted about how an Integrated Resort Development on The Spit could best benefit the Gold Coast and the broader community.
 The results of the consultation will inform the next steps in the Queensland Government's discussions with the ASF Consortium.

 Donaldson Consulting Group will collate the feedback and commentary and prepare reports for stakeholders and the community, and for the Queensland Government to inform ongoing discussions with ASF Consortium over its proposal.